 Connective-tissue growth factor is a soluble mediator that enhances and perpetuates the profibrotic effects of TGF-beta.
 The ultimate result of the endothelial injury and inflammatory cascade is increased collagen and extracellular matrix deposition.[6, 7, 8, 9] Other proposed pathophysiologic mechanisms in morphea include the formation of antimatrix metalloproteinase antibodies, as well as increased expression of insulinlike growth factor, which enhances collagen production.[10, 11]

-The incidence of morphea has been estimated as approximately 0.4-2.7 per 100,000 people.
+The incidence of morphea has been estimated as approximately 0.4-2.7 cases per 100,000 people.
 The actual incidence is likely higher because many cases may not come to medical attention.
 Two thirds of adults with morphea present with plaque/superficial circumscribed lesions, with generalized, linear, and deep variants each accounting for approximately 10% of cases.
 Up to half of all cases of morphea occur in pediatric patients.
 In this group, linear morphea predominates (two thirds of cases), followed by the plaque/superficial circumscribed (25%) and generalized (5%) subtypes.
 Of note, as many as half the patients with linear morphea have coexistent plaque-type lesions.

 Morphea typically has a benign, self-limited course.
 Survival rates for morphea patients are no different from those of the general population.
 However, linear and deep morphea subtypes can cause considerable morbidity, especially in children, when they interfere with growth.
 Joint contractures, limb-length discrepancy, and prominent facial atrophy result in substantial disability and deformity in a quarter to half of all patients with linear or deep morphea.
 Neurologic and ophthalmologic manifestations can also occur in those with craniofacial lesions (eg, en coup de sabre, Parry-Romberg syndrome).
 Such complications are more common in pediatric cases.
 Depression and anxiety are prevalent in patients with morphea and correlate with the amount of skin involvement.